westial/commotalkie/TESTLIST.md

 + Publish an encrypted message.
 + Pull and read an encrypted message.

++ Encrypt first byte of the body.
-+ Throw a listening Timeout error.
+- Throw a listening Timeout error.